BabylonJS/Documentation/content/start/chap1/first_viewer.md

 video-content:
 ---

-# Getting Started - Enhancing Your Website
+# Introduction - Enhancing Your Website

 ## First Model on a Web Page.
 Provided the file type is one recognized by Babylon.js then you can use the Babylon.js [Viewer](/extensions/babylonViewer) to display your scene or model on a web page using the *&lt;babylon&gt;* element.
 Examples of suitable file types are *.babylon*, *.gltf* and *glb* with *.glb* recommended.
 It makes no difference whether the scene was built with Babylon.js or created with your favorite design software.
 The *&lt;babylon&gt;* element will be sized to fit its container.